LAstreetchef/message4u/replit.md

 **Framework**: React with TypeScript, built using Vite for fast development and optimized production builds.

 **UI Component Library**: Shadcn UI (Radix UI primitives) with Tailwind CSS for styling.
-The component library uses the "new-york" style variant with a customized color palette featuring warm corals, peaches, soft purples, and teal accents.
+The component library uses the "new-york" style variant with an Instagram-inspired dark mode color palette featuring pure black backgrounds (#000000), high-contrast white text, and purple-pink gradient accents (270° to 330° hue range).

 **Routing**: wouter for lightweight client-side routing with protected routes based on authentication status.